argouml-tigris-org/argouml/src_new/README.txt

-Now (after unpacking the distro, which you obviously have done, because this file was in it) you should have a bunch of .jar files (argouml.jar, nsuml.jar and others...) in your directory.
+Now (after unpacking the distro, which you obviously have done, because this file was in it) you should have a bunch of .jar files (argouml.jar, gef.jar and others...) in your directory.
 Please do NOT unpack the .jars!
 Just leave them as jar files.

-Now you can just start the argouml.jar, on a Windows platform by double-clicking it.
-You can just as well type the following at a command line console: java -jar argouml.jar
+Now you can start the argouml.jar, on a Windows platform by (double-)clicking it.
+Alternatively, you can type the following at a command line console: java -jar argouml.jar

 The same effect can be obtained by creating a batch-file (in the same